Weighing risk on vaccine doses when science doesn’t have all the answers

 The investment debate reminds me of the controversies over Covid-19.
 Politicians who claim to be “following the science” are failing the (intellectual) honesty test: there is sometimes no such thing as an agreed science.

-Prominent scientists have derided those countries who have decided to go with an initial one dose vaccination strategy.
+Prominent scientists have derided those countries which have decided to go with an initial one-dose vaccination strategy.
 That’s because trials have provided data about two doses.

 Of course, the criticism could be entirely appropriate.
 But this line of thinking reminds me of the certainty of the investment professionals who become convinced that because a particular strategy worked in the past, it will not only work in the future, it is the only one to follow.
 Experts expressing certainty, when certainty is unattainable.